the-turing-way/the-turing-way/workshops/github-workshop/2021-07-05-intro-workshop.md

 ## Roll call

 - *Name / Icebreaker question: Share something from nature that has awed you or brought you joy recently - perhaps a flower, a view, a photo, a scent, a potted plant, a bird that flew past...*
-* Sophia (she/her) / Being able to kayak down a river in the sunshine :woman-rowing-boat:
+* Sophia (she/her) / Being able to kayak down a river in the sunshine :woman-rowing-boat: / having fun with github 💻
 * Mishka Nemes - co-trainer /
 * Gemma (she) /
 * Thya (she/any) /